-Caused by genetic deficiency of components of NADPH oxidase, which is necessary for effective phagocyte killing.
+Caused by genetic deficiency of components of nicotinamide adenine dinucleotide phosphate (NADPH) oxidase, which is necessary for effective phagocyte killing.

 Infections include pneumonia, superficial and deep abscesses, lymphadenitis, and osteomyelitis.

 Antibiotic prophylaxis and early treatment of infections are imperative.

 Hematopoietic stem cell transplantation should be undertaken early if human leukocyte antigen (HLA) genotypically matched donors are available.